MitchieFoos/MitchieFoos/README.md

 ## Hello everyone!
 It's Mitchie 👋
-💻 Currently studying to be a web designer, self-taught cybersecurity newbie and computer enthusiast.
+💻 Currently studying to be a web designer, self-taught cybersecurity newbie and a computer enthusiast.

 ### 🌈 About me
 - 🌱 I'm learning **HTML and CSS**